CounterpartyXCP/Documentation/docs/advanced/api-v2/rest.md

         }
     ```

-### Compose Sweep [`/addresses/{address}/compose/sweep`]
+### Compose Sweep [GET `/addresses/{address}/compose/sweep`]

 Composes a transaction to Sends all assets and/or transfer ownerships to a destination address.

 + Parameters
     + address: `1CounterpartyXXXXXXXXXXXXXXXUWLpVr` (str, required) - The address that will be sending
     + destination: `1JDogZS6tQcSxwfxhv6XKKjcyicYA4Feev` (str, required) - The address to receive the assets and/or ownerships
     + flags: `7` (int, required) - An OR mask of flags indicating how the sweep should be processed.
-Possible flags are:
-- FLAG_BALANCES: (integer) 1, specifies that all balances should be transferred.
-- FLAG_OWNERSHIP: (integer) 2, specifies that all ownerships should be transferred.
-- FLAG_BINARY_MEMO: (integer) 4, specifies that the memo is in binary/hex form.
+Possible flags are: - FLAG_BALANCES: (integer) 1, specifies that all balances should be transferred. - FLAG_OWNERSHIP: (integer) 2, specifies that all ownerships should be transferred. - FLAG_BINARY_MEMO: (integer) 4, specifies that the memo is in binary/hex form.
     + memo: `FFFF` (str, required) - The Memo associated with this transaction in hex format
     + encoding (str, optional) - The encoding method to use
         + Default: `auto`